- Anatomically correct - offers great support

 - Helps offer relief from foot pain and common ailments, including plantar fasciitis

-The Telic Dream clog is made entirely from Novalon, which is an unique blend of elasto-polymers.
+The Telic Energy Flip Flop is made entirely from Novalon, which is an unique blend of elasto-polymers.
 Designed to provide exceptional cushioning, rebound and elasticity.
 This means that these sandals not only absorb shocks while you are walking but also retains their shape for longer.
 So you don't have to worry about them flattening out through use.

 Novalon is heat reactive so when it warms it conforms to the shape of your foot for an amazing level of comfort.